juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_s3ql.md

 **S3QL** adopts the storage structure of object storage + SQLite.
 Storing data in blocks can not only improve the read and write efficiency of the file but also reduce the resource overhead when the file is modified.
 The advanced features such as snapshots, data deduplication, and data retention, as well as the default data compression and data encryption make S3QL very suitable for individuals to store files in cloud storage at a lower cost and with higher security.

-**JuiceFS** supports object storage, HDFS, WebDAV, and local disks as data storage engines, and supports popular databases such as Redis, TiKV, MySQL, MariaDB, PostgreSQL, and SQLite as metadata storage engines.
+**JuiceFS** supports object storage, HDFS, WebDAV, and local disks as data storage engines, and supports popular databases such as SQLite, Redis, TiKV, MySQL, MariaDB, PostgreSQL, and OceanBase as metadata storage engines.
 It provides a standard POSIX file system interface through FUSE and a Java API, which can directly replace HDFS to provide storage for Hadoop.
 At the same time, it also provides [Kubernetes CSI Driver](https://github.com/juicedata/juicefs-csi-driver), which can be used as the storage layer of Kubernetes for data persistent storage.
 JuiceFS is a file system designed for enterprise-level distributed data storage scenarios.
 It is widely used in various scenarios such as big data analysis, machine learning, container shared storage, data sharing, and backup.